leuty/icon-model/doc/www/tools/tools.md

 Zonda is a web interface designed to facilitate the generation of External Parameter data (EXTPAR) on ICON triangular grids for research and on-demand simulations.
 This is realized as a two-step process:

 1. In the [frontend](https://zonda.ethz.ch/), the user specifies the domain(s) including the appropriate settings for the external parameter generation.
-Example configurations and a expert mode with additional choices are available to assist the user.
+Example configurations and an expert mode with additional choices are available to assist the user.
 As a result, the user gets a JSON code snippet which is required for the second step.
 2. In the [backend](https://github.com/C2SM/zonda-request), the JSON code has to be pasted into a github issue.
 Then, the github CI triggers the generation of the ICON Grid and EXTPAR data.

 :::{admonition} Zonda Access